vallafederico/w.ob.vcore/README.md

 ### STARTING AVATAR ANIMATION

+- [x] Some of the faces on the holographic overlay could be tightened up

+- [x] Is it possible to go with one face instead and closer map it to the 3D so it looks more overlaid on the 3D face?
+Some of the faces look too big for the avatar and are too wide; it would look better with fewer that look tighter to face vs more that don’t

+- [ ] For the face holograms remove the shadow/black elements and stick with the lines, the glow + shadows are distracting — **[not clear] can you explaon more? thanks!**

 ### SITE MENU

 - [x] VCORE title on top left - is it possible give it a little of the color (gold) at start, turn it to white once scrolled? — WIP